Six leading principles to follow for GDPR compliance.

 - Reports on exercising data breach management

-Even if your software only processes basic data such as log data, IP addresses or users ID, there may be hidden personal data, which leads to comply with several documentation obligations as a data processor.
-Indeed, the way you are building your software will impact the associated documentation requested by GDPR on several points:
+Even if your software only processes basic data such as log data, IP addresses or users ID, there may be hidden personal data, which leads to compliance with several documentation obligations as a data processor.
+Indeed, the way you are building your software will impact the associated documentation requested by GDPR compliance rules on several points:

 - Categories of personal data which are collected